5 Ways to Create a Winning Business Partnership and Agreement

 Have the Same Vision

 For a partnership to be successful, all parties involved must agree on the same strategic direction for the company.
 If one partner wants to build a well-known national chain of retail outlets and the other partner only cares about earning a decent living, the business is destined to fail.
-Set a clear agreed upon course for the business that meets the needs of both partners.
+Set a clear, agreed-upon course for the business that meets the needs of both partners.

-Define Business Roles
+Define Business Roles and Responsibilities

 A winning business partnership capitalizes on the strengths and skills of each partner.
 Divide business roles according to each individual's strengths.
 For example, if one partner is strong in marketing, operations, and finance and the other partner excels in sales, human resources and leadership then split tasks accordingly.